Image Slider

 Find out more: Best Sakura Parks in Japan

-2. Noboribetsu Road in Noboribetsu Onsen
+2. Noboribetsu Road (Noboribetsu Onsen)

-Lining the 8-kilometer road from Noboribetsu Station to Noboribetsu Onsen are approximately 2,000 Ezoyama cherry trees planted by locals in the 1930s to commemorate the birth of the then-Crown Prince.
+Lining the 8-kilometer stretch from Noboribetsu Station to Noboribetsu Onsen are approximately 2,000 Ezoyama cherry trees, planted in the 1930s by locals to commemorate the birth of the then-Crown Prince.
+Come spring, these majestic trees burst into full bloom, forming a breathtaking cherry blossom tunnel that creates an unforgettable entrance to the hot spring town.

-3. Matsumae Park in Matsumae
+3. Matsumae Park (Matsumae)

 Known as the "Little Kyoto of the North" due to its resemblance to Teramachi in Kyoto, Matsumae Park is home to over 10,000 cherry trees representing more than 250 species.
 Visitors have a full month to enjoy the cherry blossoms, from the end of April to the end of May, due to the sheer variety of cherry blossoms.